 - Make a combination of employer contacts and in-person job-search activities, for a total of three.

 You must record your job-search activities on your job-search log.
 We may call you into a local WorkSource office to verify your job search.

-If you are approved for Commissioner-Approved Training (CAT) or the Self-Employment Assistance Program (SEAP), you do not have to meet the job-search requirements if you are making satisfactory progress in your schooling program.
+If you are approved for Training Benefits, Commissioner-Approved Training (CAT) or the Self-Employment Assistance Program (SEAP), you do not have to meet the job-search requirements if you are making satisfactory progress in your training program.

 I get work through my union.
 Do I have to look for other work outside of the union to receive EUC?

 No. If you are in good standing with a referral union that participates in our program and you meet the union’s dispatch requirements, you don’t have a work-search requirement for EUC.
 We will verify your status with your union.